mdayaram/mdayaram.github.io/index.md

 [chartreuse](http://www.chartreuse.fr/green-chartreuse;fiche;3;uk.html),
 [b&amp;b](http://www.bandbliqueur.com/), magic, and
 [drawing](/blog/#sketches).
-If you know I like something that's not on this list, it's probably because I'm too lazy to update it.
+If you know I like something that's not on this list, it's probably because it's been a while since I've updated this.

 I will occasionally write [random musings](/blog) about life and such whenever I get the time or have a good idea.
 Feel free to paruse